wbrakowski/Most-Useful-BC-Repositories/README.md

 Open Source App for Microsoft Dynamics 365 Business Central to implement the Azure Blob Storage API.

 ## Reports

+> Tools and utilities for working with reports in Business Central.

 ### **[Mini Report Inspector](https://github.com/AndreasRascher/MiniReportInspector)**